area9innovation/flow9/doc/development.markdown

 supports looking up the definition sites of flow functions, which is very handy.

+<h3>VS Code</h3>

+See `resources\vscode\readme.txt` for instructison on how to install all the *flow* support we have.
+This is the best editor at this point.

 <h3>Sublime Text 3 and the Debugger</h3>

-The best supported editor for *flow* programming is Sublime Text 2 or 3:
+Another good editor for *flow* programming is Sublime Text 2 or 3:

     http://www.sublimetext.com/